16EAGLE/getSpatialData/README.md

 #### Sentinel

-* `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, Sentinel-2 and Sentinel-3 data and returns a data frame containing the found records (rows) and their attributes (columns).
+* `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, Sentinel-2, Sentinel-3, Sentinel-5 Precursor and Sentinel GNSS data and returns a data frame containing the found records (rows) and their attributes (columns).
 * `getSentinel_restore()` requests to restore Setninel datasets that have been archived by ESA to the Copernicus Long-Term Archive (LTA) (see argument `check_avail` of `getSentinel_query`).
 * `getSentinel_preview()` – uses the output of `getSentinel_query()` to preview (quick-look) a user-selected record even before downloading it.
 By default, the preview is displayed corner-georeferenced in a map viewer in relation to the session AOI.
 * `getSentinel_data()` – uses the output of `getSentinel_query()` to download Sentinel data.